From Sonic Retro

-Super SADX is a technical hack of the PC version of Sonic Adventure DX, created by Endri, which allows Sonic to become Super Sonic during normal gameplay, much like the classic sidescrollers on the Genesis.
+Super SADX is a technical hack of the PC version of Sonic Adventure DX, created by Endri, which allows Sonic to become Super Sonic during normal gameplay, much like the classic sidescrollers on the Mega Drive.
 This is not simply a model swap - it is a full ASM hack which retains the abilities Super Sonic uses when fighting Perfect Chaos.

 Following the tradition of the classics, Sonic can transform into Super Sonic by collecting at least 50 rings and then hitting the Action Button after jumping, after which the ring counter begins decreasing at a rate of 1 ring per second.
 He is only playable after completing Super Sonic's story, due to the Chaos Emeralds not being collectable via Special Stages like the classic games (this is done to follow the plot, and act as a reward for those who complete the Super Sonic story).
 There is an additional restriction: he only works in Action Stages, where enough rings are present and the controls allow you to perform the transformation, meaning you can't traverse the Adventure Fields or play Subgames as Super Sonic (And even if you use hacks to place him in Subgames, he doesn't behave correctly).